 Neurocognition of Language Learning

 In the domain of adult language learning, we have investigated the neurophysiological characteristics of late learners of natural grammars in recent years.
-Currently, we are focusing on the learning of artificial grammars in which we can systematically vary the absence or presence of semantic and prosodic information in order to determine the impact of these parameters on language learning.
+Currently, we are focusing on functional and structural brain changes during second language learning in adults undergoing systematic and intensive language training.